aces/Loris-MRI/docs/scripts_md/Notify.md

 Gets the notification types for which there are unsent messages spooled.

-RETURNS: an array of hashrefs, each of which has keys `NotificationTypeID` and `SubjectLine` and `CenterID`
+RETURNS: an array of hash ref, each of which has keys `NotificationTypeID` and `SubjectLine` and `CenterID`

 ### getSpooledMessagesByTypeID($typeID, $centerID)